Engee documentation

 Details

 Specify the phase increment as a scalar or vector with an integer value.
-Only integer data types are allowed, including fixed-point and zero-length fraction data types.
-The dimensionality of the phase increment depends on the dimensionality of the phase shift:
+Only integer data types are allowed, including fixed-point and zero-fraction data types.
+The dimension of the phase increment depends on the dimension of the phase shift:

-• When you specify a phase shift in the block parameters Phase offset, the phase increment must be a scalar or vector with the same dimensionality as the phase shift.
-The block applies each element of the vector to a different channel, so the length of the vector determines the number of output channels.
+• When you specify the phase shift in the block parameter Phase offset the phase increment must be a scalar or vector with the same dimension as the phase shift.
+The block applies each element of the vector to a separate channel, so the length of the vector determines the number of output channels.

-• When you specify a phase shift through the offset input port, the shift port treats each column of the input as an independent channel.
-The length of the phase increment must be equal to the number of columns in the input of the shift port.
+• When you specify a phase shift via the offset input port, the shift port treats each input column as an independent channel.
+The length of the phase increment must be equal to the number of columns at the input of the shift port.

 Dependencies

-To use this parameter, set the Phase increment source parameter to Specify via dialog.
+To use this parameter, set for the parameter Phase increment source meaning Specify via dialog.

 Default value